type: family house

 A feeling of colonial interior is enhanced by four living room ceiling ventilators and the second stage brick wall, which reminds us of tropical countries, as well as became an ingenious element of nighttime lighting.

-Ceiling lamp illuminant over the dining table is an Art object created by Oleg Volosovskyi.
+The ceiling lamp illuminant over the dining table is an Art object created by Oleg Volosovskiy.
 It consists of vintage carved hooks and massive stained-glass drops (long-standing blown furnace tradition of Western Ukraine).

 Hayloft tells us a story about tradition and memory, the ability to preserve history and create legends.
 About a family and its values.
 About creativity and art objects as a life philosophy.
 It is also a story of two reconstructions, an abandoned building and virtual memory of a few generations.